 Another option is to use a third-party payment app like Plastiq.
 In most cases, you will need to pay processing fees between 2.5% and 3% of the payment amount.

 Can you pay mortgages with a Visa credit card?

 It’s possible to pay your mortgage with a Visa credit card.
 However, your lender or the credit card issuing bank may not let you charge mortgage payments to your credit card.
-They may even consider it a cash advance that doesn’t earn rewards points and requires you to pay interest.
+They may even consider it a cash advance that doesn’t earn reward points and requires you to pay interest.

 If your lender or credit card provider doesn’t let you pay directly with a credit card, you will need to use a third-party payment app.
 Whether you pay directly or use an external app, plan on paying a processing fee between 2.5% and 3%.